google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Importance of Research Methodology

-Understanding research methodology is vital because it provides a structured framework, minimizing biases and ensuring valid results.
+Understanding research methodology is crucial because it provides a structured framework, minimizes biases, and ensures the validity of results.
 As Grover and Glazier (2016) assert, the strength of research lies in the clarity of its methodology.

 Steps in Research Methodology According to Various Authors